objcio/articles/2015-02-09-core-image.md

 This article is a beginner's introduction to Core Image, an image processing framework for OS X and iOS.

-If you would like to follow along with the code in this article, you can download [the sample project at Github](http://github.com/warrenm/core-image-explorer).
+If you would like to follow along with the code in this article, you can download [the sample project at GitHub](http://github.com/warrenm/core-image-explorer).
 The sample project is an iOS app that lists a large selection of system-provided image filters, and provides a UI for tweaking their parameters and observing the effects.

-Although the sample code is written in Swift for iOS, the concepts transfer readily to Objective-C and the Mac.
+Although the sample code is written in Swift for iOS, the concepts transfer readily to Objective-C and OS X.

 ## Fundamental Concepts